Takeaways from CNN’s Iowa town hall with Ron DeSantis | KRDO

 (CNN) — Florida Gov. Ron DeSantis on Tuesday showed new urgency in taking on Donald Trump, attacking the former president at every turn at a CNN town hall in Iowa with the state’s caucuses less than five weeks away.

-DeSantis was quick to turn many questions into opportunities to contrast his record as governor with Trump.
+DeSantis was quick to flip many questions into opportunities to contrast his record as governor with Trump.

 The economy?
 Trump “set the stage” for rising inflation, DeSantis said.
 The border crisis?
 Trump didn’t complete the wall, and Mexico didn’t pay for it, he said.
 Abortion?
 Trump is “flip-flopping on the right to life,” the Florida governor claimed.